Mike Hamel

 Mike Hamel (born 1952) is an American author.
 He has two in-print young adult novel series, Matterhorn the Brave and The Lighthouse Company, and the children's books, Lizzy the Leatherback and Queen Quillabee, illustrated by artist, Julie Bergeron, and Lady Allium, illustrated by Mae Danner with photographs by Mike Braun.
 Hamel has also written on a variety of topics, including cancer research, litigation, and financial matters, such as real estate loans, mortgages and credit consolidation.

+In 2025, Hamel embarked on exploring what it means to build a civilization that advances forever — and what role entrepreneurs play in that project.
+The episodic Value Creators Podcast, has interviewed John Deming (author) and Mike Hamel (editor) about their book, "Blueprint for a Spacefaring Civilization: The Science of Volition."
+Deming and Hamel frame markets, innovation and entrepreneurship through the lens of volitional science: a scientific approach to subjective value and long-term progress.

+In 2026, Deming and Hamel started Progress Is A Choice, an organization dedicated to explaining and expanding the influence of the science of volition.
+The science of volition grew out of the intellectual flowstreams of physical science, classical liberalism, and Austrian economics.
+Its roots go back to the 1970s, when Deming attended a series of seminars taught by Andrew J. Galambos and his associates in what became the Free Enterprise Institute (FEI).

 Biography

 Career

-Hamel has penned hundreds of articles on secular and religious themes, some of which have appeared in national magazines, such as James Dobson's Focus on the Family.

-Hamel has also researched and written scientific articles, ranging in topics from Big Pharma to surviving cancer for such notable organizations as the Institute for Justice, which litigates liberty issues in the nation's highest courts.
+Hamel has penned hundreds of articles on various themes, ranging in topics from Big Pharma to surviving cancer for such notable organizations as the Institute for Justice, which litigates liberty issues in the nation's highest courts.
 Hamel was himself an IJ plaintiff in a case that was won in Federal Court.

-Hamel has contributed to Religion at the Margins and the internationally distributed Solutions Journal and has reviewed books, spanning subjects from religion to neuroscience.
-Hamel co-authored a forthcoming book about trailblazing social entrepreneurs entitled, Powering Social Enterprise with Profit and Purpose: The-Tandem Hybrid, written in concert with colleagues, Scott Boyer and Jeremy Gudauskas.
-The book was scheduled for release on March 1, 2023, published by Routledge.
+Hamel has also contributed to the internationally distributed Solutions Journal.
+He co-authored a book about trailblazing social entrepreneurs entitled, Powering Social Enterprise with Profit and Purpose: The-Tandem Hybrid, written in concert with colleagues, Scott Boyer and Jeremy Gudauskas.
+The book was released on March 1, 2023, published by Routledge.

 Hamel was part of the founding of the ROW Foundation in 2015 and served as its first director of communications.
 The ROW Foundation provides treatment resources to people with epilepsy and associated psychiatric disorders.
 ROW also helps neurologists and psychiatrists in the developed world train practitioners in the developing world to more effectively treat epilepsy and associated psychiatric disorders.
 The foundation has received GuideStar's Platinum Seal of Transparency.
 Hamel wrote the book One World: One Standard, which outlines the foundation's mission and unique method of helping people in undeveloped regions of the world deal with epilepsy.

 Hamel is a multi-time cancer survivor, having gone through two bone marrow transplants and multiple other treatments to fight lymphoma.
 He wrote about his experience in a seminal book that explores his journey from diagnosis to treatment to surviving, called Stumbling Toward Heaven.
 Hamel also produced a video series about his cancer journey in order to demystify the experience of cancer treatment.